HypothesisWorks/hypothesis/CONTRIBUTING.rst

 OK, so you want to make a contribution and have sorted out the legalese.
 What now?

 First off: If you're planning on implementing a new feature, talk to us first!
-Come `join us on IRC <https://hypothesis.readthedocs.io/en/latest/community.html#community>`_, or open an issue.
+Come `join us on the mailing list <https://hypothesis.readthedocs.io/en/latest/community.html#community>`_, or open an issue.
 If it's really small feel free to open a work in progress pull request sketching out the idea, but it's best to get feedback from the Hypothesis maintainers before sinking a bunch of work into it.